nitin2353/expressjs.com/en/guide/using-middleware.md

 Install the Node.js module for the required functionality, then load it in your app at the application level or at the router level.

-The following example illustrates installing and loading the cookie-parsing middleware function `cookie-parser`.
+The following example iustrates installing and loading the cookie-parsing middleware function `cookie-parser`.

 ```bash
 $ npm install cookie-parser